ao-concepts/websockets/README.md

 This module provides a websocket handler for usage with [fiber](https://github.com/gofiber/fiber).
 The handler is a abstraction layer that makes the handling of websocket messages easier.

-## Information
+## Contributing

-The ao-concepts ecosystem is still under active development and therefore the API of this module may have breaking changes until there is a first stable release.

-If you are interested in contributing to this project, feel free to open a issue to discus a new feature, enhancement or improvement.
+If you are interested in contributing to this project, feel free to open an issue to discus a new feature, enhancement or improvement.
 If you found a bug or security vulnerability in this package, please start a issue, or open a PR against `master`.

 ## Installation